-Do not use Form 5304-SIMPLE if:
+Do not use Form 5305-SIMPLE if:

-1. You want to require that all SIMPLE IRA plan contributions initially go to a financial institution designated by you.
-That is, you do not want to permit each of your eligible employees to choose a financial institution that will initially receive contributions.
-Instead, use Form 5305-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)-for Use With a Designated Financial Institution; 2.
+- 1. You want to permit each of your eligible employees to choose a financial institution that will initially receive contributions.
+Instead, use Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)-Not for Use With a Designated Financial Institution; - 2.
 You want employees who are nonresident aliens receiving no earned income from you that is income from sources within the United States to be eligible under this plan; or